i-awan/helm-charts/kafka-2.5dc/README.md

 # kafka-2.5dc

-A Helm chart that renders the CFK (Confluent for Kubernetes) `KRaftController` and `Kafka` custom resources needed to run Kafka on Kubernetes — usable either as a **single-cluster standalone deployment** (for local dev/test) or as **one logical Kafka cluster stretched across three Kubernetes clusters** in a 2.5DC topology (for production multi-region HA).
+A Helm chart that renders the CFK (Confluent for Kubernetes) `KRaftController`, `Kafka`, `SchemaRegistry`, and `Schema` custom resources needed to run one logical Kafka cluster stretched across a **2.5-datacenter (2.5DC) topology**: two full regions running brokers and a controller each, plus one lightweight witness region running only a KRaft controller.

 This document summarizes the reasoning behind the design, not just the commands — see the inline `# comments` in each `values-*.yaml` for